THE MYSTICAL ORDER OF SPIRITUAL BAPTIST Inc.

 And leave them there, oh, leave them there.
 [Chorus]

-4 Have faith in God though all else fail about you;
+4 Have faith in God through all else fail about you;

 Have faith in God, He provides for His own.

-He cannot fail though all kingdoms shall perish;
+He cannot fail through all kingdoms shall perish;

 In times of disappointment, heartache, sickness or discontent when the storms of life are raging all around God sometimes feels very far away.
 We can start to wonder why He let this happen, or why He isn’t doing something, right now, to stop it or fix it.
 He could have prevented this storm and He didn’t.
 As we come to the end ourselves in our storms of life, we angrily cry out, “Lord, don’t you care?”
 And His reply is, “Where is your faith?”